GrapheneOS-Archive/AttestationSamples/README.md

 the stock OS from the certificate chain so there's no harm in submissions where the OS has been modified.

-To submit data, install [our Auditor app](https://github.com/copperhead/Auditor/releases) (which is available free for non-commercial usage on GitHub), press the menu button in the action bar and press 'Submit sample data' which will submit a sample certificate chain and system properties accessible to the app to https://attestation.copperhead.co/.
+To submit data, install [the Auditor app](https://github.com/AndroidHardening/Auditor/releases) (which is available free for non-commercial usage on GitHub), press the menu button in the action bar and press 'Submit sample data' which will submit a sample certificate chain and system properties accessible to the app to https://attestation.app/.
 The system properties will only be published in a heavily filtered form without properties that aren't constant across devices of that model.